Property (T) for groups graded by root systems: Abstract

 \section{Abstract}

 We introduce and study the class of groups graded by root systems.
 We prove that if $\Phi$ is an irreducible classical root system of rank $\geq 2$ and $G$ is a group graded by $\Phi$, then under certain natural conditions on the grading, the union of the root subgroups is a Kazhdan subset of $G$.
-As the main application of this result we prove that for any reduced irreducible classical root system $\Phi$ of rank $\geq 2$ and a finitely generated commutative ring $R$ with $1$, the Steinberg group $St_{\Phi}(R)$ and the elementary Chevalley group $\mathbb E_{\Phi}(R)$ have property $(T)$.
+As the main application of this theorem we prove that for any reduced irreducible classical root system $\Phi$ of rank $\geq 2$ and a finitely generated commutative ring $R$ with $1$, the Steinberg group $\St_{\Phi}(R)$ and the elementary Chevalley group $\mathbb E_{\Phi}(R)$ have property $(T)$.
+We also show that there exists a group with property $(T)$ which maps onto all finite simple groups of Lie type and rank $\geq 2$, thereby providing a ``unified'' proof of expansion in these groups.